National Sugar Development Council

-The National Sugar Development Council (NSDC) is a government agency operating under the Federal Ministry of Industry, Trade, and Investment in Nigeria.
-It was established by Decree 88 of 1993, now an Act of the National Assembly, Act Cap.
-No. 78 LFN of 2004, Amended in 2015, to oversee and facilitate the development of the sugar industry, aiming for self-sufficiency in sugar production and fostering economic growth.
+The National Sugar Development Council (NSDC) is a government agency under the Federal Ministry of Industry, Trade and Investment in Nigeria.
+It was established by Decree 88 of 1993, later enacted as Act Cap.
+No. 78 LFN of 2004 and amended in 2015, to oversee and coordinate the development of the sugar industry with the aim of achieving self-sufficiency in sugar production.